Bartholomey/the_lake_redoubt/julija/06_chapter_six.md

       ◇ ◇ ◇
          ◇

-*Geometry instead of a face. — Symmetry Stranger observes that these tilted squares reveal a deliberate deviation from normality, and that something is either kept in or kept out.*
+*Geometry instead of a face. — Symmetry Stranger: “Something abnormal is either being kept in or kept out.”*

 My remark: “Strangely enough, five has always been my favourite number – since elementary school.”